maxpostal/wpwc-classic-coming-soon/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Adds a custom WooCommerce Coming Soon page for classic themes.
+The plugin adds a custom WooCommerce Coming Soon page for classic themes.

 == Description ==

+The plugin adds a custom WooCommerce Coming Soon page for classic themes.
 The plugin uses the new [WooCommerce Coming Soon mode introduced in WooCommerce 9.1](https://woocommerce.com/document/configuring-woocommerce-settings/coming-soon-mode/).

 You can create 2 types of templates in your theme's folder: